travisjeffery/mocha-teamcity-reporter/README.md

 ### Top-level suite name

 Can set a top-level suite name, which will wrap all other suites.

-This is useful for reading test output when running multiple suites in a single build:
+This is useful for reading test output when running multiple suites in a single build

+* Environment variable: MOCHA_TEAMCITY_TOP_LEVEL_SUITE=<suiteName>
+* Reporter option: topLevelSuite=<suiteName>

+### log test failures with std error
+To enable this please
+Please note this will probaly be made default in the next major version

+* Environment variable: USE_STD_ERROR=true
+* Reporter option: useStdError=true

+### Setting options

 * Set with reporter-options:

-`mocha test --reporter mocha-teamcity-reporter --reporter-options topLevelSuite=top-level-suite-name`
+`mocha test --reporter mocha-teamcity-reporter --reporter-options topLevelSuite=top-level-suite-name` `mocha test --reporter mocha-teamcity-reporter --reporter-options useStdError=true`

 * Set with environment variable